UKHomeOffice/callisto-ui/src/documents/timecard.md

 ![Alt text](images/Screenshot%202023-06-22%20at%2010.14.50.png)

-The user is returned to the the Timecard of the start date:
+The user remains on the start date of the Timecard:

 ![Alt text](images/Screenshot%202023-06-22%20at%2010.20.38.png)